chyde-clearwater/documentation/content/developer/reference/user_interface/views/include/list.rst

     <field name="fname_b" required="fname_c != 3 and fname_a == parent.fname_d"/>

 :invisible:
-  :ref:`python expression <user_interface/views/python_expression>` that defines a boolean_
+  :ref:`python expression <user_interface/views/python_expression>` that evaluates to a boolean_ (default: ``False``)

   standard dynamic attributes based on record values.
-Hide the field if trully or if the evaluate expression is trully.
+Hide the field if truthy or if the evaluate expression is truthy.

   Fetches and stores the field, but doesn't display the column in the table.
 Necessary for fields which shouldn't be displayed but are